jekyll/minima/_posts/2021-11-21-joining-chartmogul.md

 ---

 After 7 years at J.P.Morgan, I have decided to pursue a new career opportunity.
-I’ll be joining ChartMogul, a subscription analytics startup within its content team.
+I’ll be joining ChartMogul, a subscription analytics startup as a senior analyst.

 For those of you who don’t know [ChartMogul](https://chartmogul.com/){:target="_blank"}, it helps SaaS (software as a service) companies measure, understand, and grow their recurring revenue.
 It integrates with multiple payment/billing systems (eg. Stripe, Paypal) on behalf of the SaaS companies, imports and centralizes their data, and provides SaaS analytics such as [MRR, ARR, Churn](https://www.youtube.com/watch?v=DceOkRXHqf8){:target="_blank"}, etc.